JigneshRaval/simple-blog/src/pages/node.js/feeding-different-server-responses-into-a-node.js-render-with-promises.md

 ### Create a helper get() using node-fetch

-To help us make both our calls, let’s create a simple wrapper around fetch, like so:
+To help us make both our calls, let's create a simple wrapper around fetch, like so:

 ```javascript
 function get(url) {